grab/engineering-blog/_posts/2019-07-31-how-built-logging-stack.md

 There are many different ways we could have started knowing what we do now.
 For example, using Logstash over Ingest nodes, changing default circuit breakers, and properly using heap space to prevent node failures.
 But hindsight is 20/20 and it’s rare for projects to not change.

 We suggest anyone wanting to revamp their centralised logging system look at the ELK solutions.
-There is a learning curve, but the scalability is outstanding and having subsecond lookup time for assisting a customer is phenomenal.
+There is a learning curve, but the scalability is outstanding and having subsecond lookup time for assisting a consumer is phenomenal.
 But, before you begin, do your homework to save yourself weeks of troubleshooting down the road.
 In the end though, we’ve received nothing but praise from Grab engineers about their experiences with our new logging system.